 - Represent the site programs and the AYF at regional, local, and national meetings and events.

 Necessary Skills for Success

 - Be able to understand, promote, and actively include diverse perspectives and identities.

 - Training, classes or life experiences addressing the most pressing issues shaping the lives of young people within the current U.S. context; most especially racial and gender equity, inclusivity, restorative justice, and cultural competency.

 - Strong emotional health is essential.
 Be able to exhibit good judgment, problem-solve effectively, and maintain calm in order to safely lead the team to what is in the best interest of participants.

-- Be able to maintain focus for extended periods while assessing risks and supervising others.
+- Strong interpersonal communication skills; should be comfortable speaking one-on-one and in front of large groups, as well as with written correspondence across all forms of media.
+Be able to maintain focus for extended periods while assessing risks and supervising others.